wqf233333/dji_sdk/README.md

 Thanks for help with DJI guys,they are Paul Yang, Jiahang Yin, Mingxi Wang.

 # License
-MIT and USING THIS SOFTWARE MEANS YOU WILL NOT LAUGH AT THE BAD ENGLISH LEVEL OF DEVELOPER/
+MIT and USING THIS SOFTWARE MEANS YOU WILL NOT LAUGH AT THE BAD ENGLISH LEVEL OF DEVELOPER :)